kingzamzon/docs/docs/user-wallets/pkps/bitcoin/multi-sig.md

 # Multi Signature

-This guide provides a simple example of using two PKPs (Programmable Key Pair) to sign a P2SH (Pay-to-Script-Hash) Bitcoin transaction with multiple signatures.
+This guide provides a simple example of using two PKPs (Programmable Key Pairs) to sign a P2SH (Pay-to-Script-Hash) Bitcoin transaction with multiple signatures.

-You can see a result of this example [here](https://mempool.space/tx/fcbcffd572a792cd8c5ae76a165c262f097151437e00696cf6f81921368cb840).
+You can find a result of this example [here](https://mempool.space/tx/fcbcffd572a792cd8c5ae76a165c262f097151437e00696cf6f81921368cb840).

 ## Prerequisites